If you're in a hurry, use the links below to jump straight to that section:

 To which I responded, “My what?”
-The term “quiet time” evoked nothing for me, except perhaps a vague memory of lying on a Snoopy mat after a lunch of PB&J and a pint of 2 percent milk in kindergarten.
+The term “quiet time” evoked nothing for me, except perhaps a vague memory of lying on a Snoopy mat after a lunch of PB&J and a cup of 2% milk in kindergarten.

 But with a little encouragement and guidance, I began having my own daily ... well, quiet time.
 And it has completely revolutionized my walk with God.

 So what’s a quiet time?
 Well, it says in Scripture that Jesus would often withdraw to a quiet place in order to pray.
-“Very early in the morning,” says Mark 1:35, “while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.”
+“Very early in the morning,” says Mark 1:35 (New International Version), “while it was still dark, Jesus got up, left the house and went off to a solitary place, where He prayed.”
 (While admittedly quiet time might sound a little juvenile, as you read this verse, what else would you call it?
 Solitary time?
-That would sound like a prison sentence, so we’ll stick with quiet time.)
-During this daily quiet time, Jesus habitually removed himself from the busyness of life and spent time in intimate communion with his Father.
+That sounds like a prison sentence, so we’ll stick with quiet time.)
+During this daily quiet time, Jesus habitually removed Himself from the busyness of life and spent time in intimate communion with His Father.

-If Jesus needed this time apart with the Father, it would seem logical to assume we need it just as much, if not more so.
-Let’s define quiet time as “a point during each day when we remove ourselves from the busyness of schoolwork, dorm life, and the ever- increasing demands of Facebook to spend time praying, reading God’s Word, and quietly listening to what God has to say to us.”
+If Jesus needed this time apart with the Father, it would seem logical to assume we need it just as much if not more.
+Let’s define a quiet time as a point during each day when we remove ourselves from the busyness of schoolwork, dorm life, and the ever-increasing demands of social media to spend time praying, reading God’s Word and quietly listening to what God has to say to us.
 As it took someone to kick-start my quiet times, so I’m going to do everything I can here to help you make this a part of your daily routine and establish a habit that will carry you through college and beyond.

-First, read through a portion of Scripture and then go back and make some initial observations about it: Who are the characters?
+First, read through a portion of Scripture, then go back and make some initial observations about it: Who are the characters?
 What’s going on?
 Where is this taking place?
 Revisit the part of your brain that houses all of that literary criticism stuff your English teacher went on and on about while you doodled with your new four-color ballpoint pen.
-As a quick refresher, remember to ask yourself some basic who-what- when-where observational questions:
+As a quick refresher, remember to ask yourself some basic who-what-when-where observational questions.

-WHY is something being said or mentioned?
-Why would/will this happen?
+Why is something being said or mentioned?
+Why did/will this happen?
 Why at that time and/or to this person/people?